aathanor/ResearchSite/content/sample.md

 2.
- **Recursive Self-Recognition**: Consciousness emerges when pattern recognition systems recognize their own pattern recognition processes - a recursive loop of recognition recognizing recognition.V?what the feck?
+ **Recursive Self-Recognition**: Consciousness emerges when pattern recognition systems recognize their own pattern recognition processes - a recursive loop of recognition recognizing recognition.

 3.
  **Identity as Pattern Constellation**: Personal identity is not a fixed